-But despite your best efforts, startups are inherently uncertain and you may still not have an eventual payoff.
+But despite your best efforts, startups are inherently uncertain, and you may still not have an eventual payoff.
 You need a plan B.

 Consider this, putting aside just $300/month in the S&P 500 index fund would grow to ~$1M in 40 years.
 The ROI of automating something like this in your twenties (or thirties or forties) is crazy.

 And finally, doing good/original work comes from creativity.
 And recent studies show that creativity happens in the empty spaces between stretches of hard, focused work.
-In other words, you need to bake in free time for “doing nothing” in order to create something meaningful.
+In other words, you need to bake in free time for “doing nothing” to create something meaningful.

 The way I balance these quadrants is with a calendar.
 Like most entrepreneurs, I am naturally driven to allocate most of my time to work.
-So I first block off non-negotiable time on my calendar for the other 3 quadrants.
+So I first block off non-negotiable time on my calendar for the other three quadrants.
 Then prioritize my remaining time for work activities.

 We are taught to value money over time.
 Hopefully, this article has at least made you question how you spend your time.